Monday, 24 October 2011

 Bristol Walled Town Text

-Bristol Civic Society has recently published a report by Haydn Mason of David M. Bruce's presentation on 'The Lost Walls of Bristol' (p5)
+Bristol Civic Society in 2011 published a report by Haydn Mason of on 'The Lost Walls of Bristol' (p5)

 Bristol features in Braun and Hogenberg Vol III.1 (see detail below)